MalekMansour/Killer-Invasion/websites.md

 28. Milk Shop (Buy 'milk')
 29. LDT Chat (A public chat room)
 30. Child Play (A public chat room)

-13.
-14. Corpses For Sale (Shop)
-15.
-16. Used Panties Shop (You can buy panties)
+31. Used Panties Shop (You can buy panties)
-17. Fake ID/Passport Shop
+32. Fake ID/Passport Shop
-18. White Faced Screamer (Jumpscare Website)
+33. White Faced Screamer (Jumpscare Website)
-19. Liver Shop (Buy Livers)
+34. Organotic (An organ shop where you can buy livers, hearts, brains, etc.)
+35. Satan Worship Blog (very long website with a lot of links in it.)

 20. 8-Bit Tulip Game
-24. Satan Worship Blog
 25. Free Money Website (NOT A SCAM)
 26. How to deal with depression.
 (Blog)